ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 * Maintain a non-public list of operational and legal contacts for each Member State to further the orderly management of this health specific set of master lists.
 * Maintain a public 24x7 incident/security contact point.
 * Maintain a public, integrity(secure) protected, single, up to date, aggregated, list of all CSCAs (DGCG).
-* Shall validate the DSCs against the CSCA prior to publication (DGCG).
+* MUST validate the DSCs against the CSCA prior to publication (DGCG).
 * Maintain a public, integrity(secure) protected,  single, up to date, aaggregated, list of all DSAs thus validated (DGCG).
 * Provide Member States with a secure (i.e. integrity protected) mechanism by which the Secretariat publishes the Member States aggregated CSCA and DSC lists (CIRCABC, DGCG, t.b.c)